 Earn 15-18 credits per semester (courses are 3 credits unless otherwise noted; the service learning placement and accompanying course is 3-6 credits).
 Credits are issued by the University of Minnesota.

 Get involved in something meaningful and earn academic credit with a service-learning placement.
-Note: service-learning in London requires a visa.
+Note: Students participating in service-learning in London require a visa.

 As a student on our program, you’ll receive our medical, travel, and accident insurance.

 CAPA is committed to the health and wellness of our students while they are studying abroad in London.
 We maintain a comprehensive health and safety plan to ensure a safe and productive learning experience, and provide a variety of health and wellness tools and resources.

 This course will analyze women's claims for citizenship throughout the 20th century from a variety of European perspectives.
 Students will chart the ways women have adapted to, and attempted to challenge, ideological, political, and material conditions of citizenship in 20th century Europe; examine such topics as women’s political activism, citizenship and warfare, consumer citizenship, sexuality and reproductive rights, and citizenship within the context of multicultural society; engage with a wide array of historical and contemporary sources; and attend field studies around London.

 This interdisciplinary course with a sociological focus will present a unique opportunity in which students will become directly involved in the realities of community engagement and grassroots politics through community service placements.
 Students will engage in critical thought and reflection on urban inequalities in London while examining the historical, sociological, and political context of community service and social, economic, and political exclusion in the UK.
 Students will explore three key interrelated themes: urban life, super-diversity, and welfare and exclusion.
 This course is 6 credits.